benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/1-workflow/2-Create/_index.en.md

 (3) The *Execution event history* shows each event during the execution and the cumulative elapsed time.
 Every workflow has an ExecutionStarted event.
 This simple workflow with one pass state has a PassStateEntered and PassStateExited event.
 Click the triangle next to each event to show the input and output payload for each event.

 ![Event history](../images/se-mod1-create10.png)

+### Recap

+- In this section, you created the application's workflow using the Workflow Studio.
+- You walked through the different user interfaces you will use for the rest of this module.
+- You tested the simple workflow from the console and saw how to use the execution event history to see the input and output payloads that are passed between states.

+### Next steps

+Next, you'll start building functionality into the workflow.